Rockylars/Wulfram/docs/items/passive/okay/Blood Atonement/idea.md

   - This gets ignored when you have [Eucharist](https://bindingofisaacrebirth.fandom.com/wiki/Eucharist).
   - Even works when you have [Goat Head](https://bindingofisaacrebirth.fandom.com/wiki/Goat_Head), reducing the devil deal chance to 85%.
   - Will work with [Duality](https://bindingofisaacrebirth.fandom.com/wiki/Duality).
-    - If you also have [Blessing of the damned](), the minimum chance is increased to 30%.
+    - If you then also have [Blessing of the damned](/docs/items/passive/okay/Blessing%20of%20the%20damned/idea.md), the minimum chance is combined to 30%.

 ---